scriptituk/tv-test-card-maker/README-beta.md

 - `-s` defines a name with a string value (without parenthesis)
 - `-d` defines a name with a numeric or name value or `true`, `false`, `null`
 - `-f` execute a file, used here for argument files
-- `-+` execute a file and create an array of the following arguments
+- `-+` execute a file and create an array of following arguments
+- `--` end of options, execute following files

 Further info: [GS User Guide: Command line options](https://ghostscript.readthedocs.io/en/latest/Use.html#command-line-options)